-The Passenger Hub will be set on the creation of a multimodal business proposition, the advantage of which shall be to exploit the merits of the various modes, in order to achieve integrated, economical, reliable and sustainable transport.
+The Passenger business unit will be set on the creation of a multimodal business proposition, the advantage of which shall be to exploit the merits of the various modes, in order to achieve integrated, economical, reliable and sustainable transport.

 The offer will be increasingly customised and attentive to the needs of individual passengers, in accordance with the principles of environmental, social and governance sustainability.
 By 2031, the Hub will invest around 15 billion euro.

 The parent company of this sector is Trenitalia.
 Busitalia (a company providing bus connections in local and suburban public transport in Italy, as well as operating in the Netherlands with its subsidiary Qbuzz) and Ferrovie del Sud Est, bringing its rail and road offering in Salento to the Passenger Hub, are also part of the grouping.

 The Passenger business unit also aims towards the development of tourism in the country, offering frequent and extensive connections for those who also opt for green transport for their travels.
 This includes increasingly dedicated offers for tourist travel and greater integration between the various modes of transport by linking the country’s three gateways: railway stations, airports and ports.